BioDataFuse/biohackarvix-2023/paper/paper.md

 label of the cellular component as well as its Gene Ontology term.

 Technically, the annotator runs a SPARQL query against the [Wikidata Query Service](https://query.wikidata.org/).
 Genes and proteins are found based on the NBCI Gene identifier.
-It takes advantage of earlier work to include genes and proteins to Wikidata [@usedDataFrom:Waagmeester2020Wikidata].
+It takes advantage of earlier work to include genes and proteins to Wikidata [@usesDataFrom:Waagmeester2020Wikidata].

 ## Bgee annotator

 An annotator for Bgee was developed.
 It supports retrieving the expression level score and confidence from the [Bgee SPARQL endpoint](https://www.bgee.org/resources/sparql) for a given set of genes and anatomical entities where the genes might be expressed.
 The SPARQL endpoint is queried using Ensembl identifiers for genes and the anatomical entity names in plain text.

 ## MolMeDB annotator
-An annotator for MolMeDB was developed.
+An annotator for MolMeDB was developed [@usesDataFrom:Juracka2019MolMeDB].
 It supports extraction of information on transporter inhibitors.

 First method (`get_gene_mol_inhibitor`) takes gene or protein identifiers as an input and outputs inhibitors.
 Inhibitor is described by name, SMILES, InChIKey and external identifiers (Pubchem Compound, ChEMBL Compound, ChEBI, DrugBank, MolMeDB molecule) where applicable.
 Part of output is DOI and PMID identifier for data source.